Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Results

-\paragraph{Curricula reduce gradient noise scale and singular entropy in smaller models} Curriculum-based orderings reduce gradient noise scale (GNS) for smaller models, consistent with our theoretical predictions (\S\ref{sec:theoretical_framework}).
-Figure~\ref{fig:gns} shows that for models at 14M--70M scale, Random ordering often exhibits higher GNS than curriculum-based orderings, particularly in later training phases.
-This pattern is consistent with the prediction that uniform sampling elevates gradient variance as training progresses.
-Higher GNS under Random ordering indicates noisier gradient estimates~\citep{mccandlish2018empirical}, which degrades optimization efficiency and can contribute to late-phase instability.
+The linguistic curricula reduce gradient noise scale for smaller models, consistent with the observable pattern motivated by the variance-control lens in \S\ref{sec:theoretical_framework}.
+GNS is estimated using 32 batches of size 32.
+Figure~\ref{fig:gns} shows that for models at 14M--70M scale, Random ordering often exhibits higher GNS than the linguistic curricula, particularly in later training phases.
+Higher GNS under Random ordering indicates noisier gradient estimates~\citep{mccandlish2018empirical}, which can make late-phase optimization less stable.
+Because the experiments measure GNS rather than per-window gradient variance, this result should be interpreted as support for the narrower stability pattern, not as a direct validation of the idealized difficulty-variance assumption.
 At larger scales (160M--410M), the GNS differences between orderings are smaller and less consistent.

-Random ordering also produces sharp late-stage increases in singular entropy for models up to 160M parameters (Figure~\ref{fig:entropy}), indicating collapse toward a spiked singular value distribution---a signature of spectral degeneration associated with saturation~\citep{godeysmall}.
-Curriculum-based orderings maintain lower singular entropy throughout training, avoiding this collapse.
-The 410M model shows minimal entropy differences across orderings, consistent with the prediction that reduced gradient variance under curricula matters most when model capacity is constrained.
+Random ordering also produces sharp late-stage increases in singular entropy for models up to 160M parameters (Figure~\ref{fig:entropy}), indicating movement toward a spiked singular value distribution associated with saturation~\citep{godeysmall}.
+The linguistic curricula maintain lower singular entropy throughout training and do not show the same late spike.
+The 410M model shows minimal entropy differences across orderings, consistent with the broader capacity interpretation: spectral saturation matters most in smaller models, while larger models are less sensitive to these lexical orderings.
+The additional 1B Random--VV comparison follows this scale trend: the measured differences are smaller than the 14M--160M effects, so we do not treat 1B as evidence for a persistent large-scale curriculum advantage.

+The token-budget sweep in Figure~\ref{fig:token_budget_effect} shows why the 300B-token horizon changes the comparison.
+At 10B--60B tokens, loss improves for all orderings and singular entropy remains low for most small-model runs, so the orderings appear similar under the shorter budgets used in prior curriculum-pretraining studies~\citep{zhang2026randomsamplingefficientlanguage}.
+However, as training continues toward 300B tokens, the loss for the Random ordering improves initially but then worsens later in training.
+Coinciding with this loss degradation, Random develops large singular-entropy spikes for 14M--160M models, while the linguistic curricula stay substantially lower.
+Extended training therefore reveals late-stage spectral saturation and scale-dependent stability effects that shorter-horizon studies were not designed to observe.